 Kingpin, it performs all the missions of the Gendarmerie Royale.
 It is commanded by a non-commissioned officer who commanded fifteen elements.
 There is an average of three to four brigades in a territorial company.

 - The Gendarmerie Mobile:

-The second subdivision of the Royal Gendarmerie is responsible primarily for maintaining and restoring public order.
+The second subdivision of the Gendarmerie Royale is responsible primarily for maintaining and restoring public order.
 Located in major cities, it is composed of groups of squadrons, squadrons and platoons.
 The squadron is the basic unit in law enforcement.